 Re-imagine Your Class!

-We can’t nor should we simply try to replicate the in-person environment in a remote online delivery mode.
-Our focus needs to remain student-centered and on achievement of the learning objectives.
+Regardless of the mode of delivery, within a teaching disruption, our focus needs to remain student-centered and on achievement of the learning objectives.
 In planning, this is an opportunity to re-think the content, activities, and even assessments from a new point-of-view.

 Below is a simple approach that might help frame your mindset during the development and execution of an effective plan.

 - Look at your syllabus; specifically learning objectives, content, activities, and assessments.

 - Think about 2 concepts; Transferal and Transformation.

 - Ask yourself which activities can be moved to a online/remote activity

 (Examples: Web-based Video, Didactic Lecture, Group Discussion, etc.). = Transferal

 - Think about which activities do not lend themselves to the online/remote environment and ask yourself what different approach could be used that will still meet your module and course objectives.

 - Think about creating new ways to present content, activities, and assessments that align with your objectives. = Transformation